Spatio-Temporal Pricing for Ridesharing Platforms

-Despite their success, there remain a number of problems with the pricing and dispatching rules governing the ridesharing platforms, leading in turn to various kinds of market failure.
-A particular concern, is that trips may be mis-priced relative to each other, incentivizing drivers to strategize~\cite{cook2018gender,chaudhari2018putting}. \footnote{There are also other incentive problems, including inconsistencies across classes of service, competition among platforms, drivers' bonuses and off-platform incentives.
-In the interest of simplicity, we only model a single class of service and ignore cross-platform competition.} For example, many platforms hide trip destinations from drivers before the pick-up.
-However, experienced drivers will call riders to ask about trip details, and cancel those that are not worthwhile~\cite{cook2018gender}.
-Drivers also strategize in the following scenarios, where there is spatial imbalance and temporal variation of rider trip flows: \begin{enumerate}[$\bullet$] \itemsep{0.0em} \item (spatial mis-pricing) when the price is substantially higher for trips that start in location $A$ than an adjacent location $B$, drivers in location $B$ that are close to the boundary will decline trips.
-This spatial mis-pricing leads to drivers' ``chasing the surge''--- turning off a ridesharing app while relocating to another location.\footnote{\url{http://maximumridesharingprofits.com/advice-new-uber-drivers-dont-chase-surge/}, visited Jan 8, 2018; \url{https://www.youtube.com/watch?v=qI094xqMiPA}, visited Jan 8, 2018.} \item (temporal mis-pricing) when large events such a sports game will soon end, drivers can anticipate that prices will increase in order to balance supply and demand.
-In this case, drivers will decline trips and even go off-line in order to wait in place. \item (network externalities) the origin-based dynamic ``surge pricing" used in standard practice does not correctly factor market conditions at the destination of a trip.
-As a result, drivers decline trips to destinations where the continuation payoffs are low, e.g. quiet suburbs with low prices and long wait times. \footnote{ \href{https://therideshareguy.com/uber-drops-destination-filters-back-to-2-trips-per-day/}{https://therideshareguy.com/uber-drops-destination-filters-back-to-2-trips-per-day/}, visited September 1, 2018; \href{https://www.marketwatch.com/story/new-york-citys-new-uber-rules-could-make-those-5-cancellation-fees-go-away-2018-08-16}{https://www.marketwatch.com/story/new-york-citys-new-uber-rules-could-make-those-5-cancellation-fees-go-away-} \url{2018-08-16}, visited September 1, 2018. }
+\begin{enumerate}[$\bullet$] \itemsep{0.0em} \item (Spatial mispricing) When the price is substantially higher for trips that start in location $A$ (e.g. downtown Austin as in Figure~\ref{fig:ride_austin_space}) in comparison to an adjacent location $B$ (e.g. neighborhoods in the north and across the river), drivers in location $B$ that are close to the boundary can usefully decline trips.
+This spatial mispricing leads to drivers' ``chasing the surge''--- turning off a ridesharing app while relocating to another location~\citep{dontchase,keithChenTalk}. \item (Temporal mispricing) When large events such as a sports game will soon end, and right before bars are required to close, drivers can anticipate that prices will increase substantially in order to balance supply and demand (see Figure~\ref{fig:ride_austin_time}).
+In this case, many drivers around the stadium or downtown will decline trips and even go off-line in order to wait in place~\citep{gridwise}. \item (Network externalities) The origin-based ``surge pricing" used by many platforms does not correctly factor market conditions at the destination of a trip.
+This incentivizes drivers to decline trips to destinations where the continuation payoffs are low, e.g. quiet suburbs with low prices and long wait times~\citep{cancellationMarketWatch,Uber2021NetworkPricingBlog}. \end{enumerate}